ndreasg/aws-identity-round-robin-workshop/docs/delegation/build.md

 10. Click **Trails** and click the trail whose name begins with *esslab*.

-11. Toggle the Logging switch to OFF.
-Click **Continue**.
+11. Click the **Stop logging** button on the top right and select **Stop logging** in the pop up window.
 You will receive an error message because you have read-only access to CloudTrail.

 12. Now switch back to your default role.
 After you to this the SecOperator role label will no longer appear on your console.